 The teries of tests were almost complete and both laurentius and Marcus hoped threy would never have to listen to a poet or rhetorician again.
-The final tests would be on the assessment of multi-Netwerer, contrary to expectations, the tests did not go as planned.
-It was exam time for many of the students, both mannequins and quites late in the day.
-When they heard the music they believed it was observation to the students.
+The final tests would be on the assessment of multi-Netwerer, contrary to exnectations, the tests did not go as planned.
+It was exam time for many of the students, both mannequins and quite late in the day.
+When they have that undit quite is in the day.
+When they have all the multiteries thereing the students.